 Street at the crossing guard stations or the walk-in areas in the fence.
 Please also note that 11th Street is one-way running northwest from Marion Street until it curves into Wayne Avenue. - 2.
-In the morning, students should exit the vehicle: - a. on the side of the car closest to the building (if it is necessary for a student to exit the car on the opposite side, please cross in front of the vehicle in which you are riding), - b. if you cannot exit quickly, please pull into a parking space to allow your child to take the necessary time as to not block traffic, - c. at or near one of the four areas where a crossing guard is posted, - d. if before 7:30 AM, walk to the cafeteria on the sidewalk - e. after 7:30 AM, proceed to your classroom/1st period class. - f. no one is to use the front door to the historical building in the morning. - 3.
-In the afternoon, - a.
-Kindergarten students are dismissed at 2:30 PM by the back door of the Historical Building and be taken to the crossing at 17th and Hamilton Avenue.
+In the morning, students should exit the vehicle: - a. on the side of the car closest to the building (if it is necessary for a student to exit the car on the opposite side, please cross in front of the vehicle in which you are riding), - b. if you cannot exit quickly, please pull into a parking space to allow your child to take the necessary time as to not block traffic, - c. at or near one of the four areas where a crossing guard is posted, - d. if before 7:30 AM, walk to the cafeteria on the sidewalk - e. after 7:30 AM, proceed to your classroom/1st period class. - f. no one is to use the front door to the historical building in the morning.

+3. In the afternoon,

+- a.
+Kindergarten students are dismissed at 2:30 PM by the back door of the Historical Building and are taken to the crossing at 17th and Hamilton Avenue.
 From there, they may proceed to their rides which are parked in a safe area or designated parking spot.
 Parents are no longer allowed to wait in the center of the road for their children to enter the vehicle once school is out (this practice is unsafe and causes traffic jams.) - b.
-Students in grades 1-6 are to exit to the rear of the Historical Building.
-If
+Students in grades 1-5 are to exit to the rear of the Historical Building.
+If they are not picked up by 3:00 PM, they will be sent to after school.

-- they are not picked up by 3:00 PM, they will be sent to after school. - c.
-Students in grades 7-12 should exit by the SE exit of the MS Building or by the SW exit (three-door exit) of the HS and proceed to your cars immediately unless participating in school sponsored extracurricular activities.
-If are not picked up by 3:00 PM, students are to phone home. - d.
-All students walking home are to wait patiently to cross the road at the crosswalks manned by one of the Safety Patrollers with a STOP sign in hand. - e.
-No student will be allowed to buy slushies and bring them to the porch. - 4.
-Drivers - a.
-Please be patient!
-If you see someone trying to back out of a parking spot please take the extra 5 seconds to let the other driver out. - b.
-Please observe the speed limit (15 MPH or lower). - c.
-Please be courteous to the Safety Patrollers and obey their instructions. - d.
-Please observe good driving habits remember... little ones are watching. - e.
-Please remember that parallel parking along 11th Street or in an intersection, is not allowed, again, this obstructs traffic and causes safety problems. - f.
-Reserved Parking: During school hours do not park in the reserved parking inside the fence. - g.
+- c.
+Students in grades 6-12 should exit by the SE exit of the MS Building or by the SW exit (three-door exit) of the HS and proceed to their cars immediately unless participating in school sponsored extracurricular activities.
+If they are not picked up by 3:00 PM, students are to phone home. - d.
+All students walking home are to wait patiently to cross the road at the crosswalks manned by one of the Safety Patrollers with a STOP sign in hand.

+4. Drivers

+- a.
+Please observe the speed limit (15 MPH or lower). - b.
+Please be courteous to the Safety Patrollers and obey their instructions. - c.
+Please observe good driving habits remember... little ones are watching. - d.
+Please remember that parallel parking along 11th Street or in an intersection, is not allowed, again, this obstructs traffic and causes safety problems. - e.
+Reserved Parking: During school hours do not park in the reserved parking inside the fence. - f.
 Handicap Parking: Please do not park in a handicap area unless you have a handicap sticker or tag.

-After School Care Program - Students in grades K-6 not picked up by 3:00 PM will be taken to the After School Care Program.
+After School Care Program - Students in grades K-8 not picked up by 3:00 PM will be taken to the After School Care Program.
 The After School Care Program is available for all families as a service for those that work late or for occasional emergency child care use if needed.
 The fee is \$10.00 per day for the first child, \$5.00 for additional children in the same family.
-Ms. Susan Layne directs the program.
 Students will be in the cafeteria.
-Please see her for more information or to enroll your child in the After School Care Program.
+Please inquire for more information or to enroll your child in the After School Care Program.